 An agent takes sensory inputs from its environment and performs actions that affect it as outputs.
-We are interested in autonomous and simple behaviors (i.e, reactive), in order to act locally in real time.
-Such agents make decisions based only on their local perceptions.
+We are interested in reactive agents, acting locally in real time.
+Each such agent uses only local perceptions coming from its own sensors.

-In an agent's model, we distinguish the action model and the decision rules.
-The action model describes the actions which can be performed by agents.
-Each action can be executed only under certain preconditions.
-After executing each action, an effect on the environment is expected.
+In an agent's model, we distinguish the "action model" and the "decision rules" as shown in Fig. 3.
+The "action model" describes the actions which can be performed.
+Each action can be executed only under certain precise preconditions.
+After the execution of each action, an effect on the environment is expected.
 The main problem for an agent is to choose an action in order to best satisfy its objectives.
-The decision rules decide which action to perform.
+The "decision rules" in our case are the reactive behaviors and coordination rules of the agents.
 They should, here, allow to (possibly) avoid or solve conflicts by triggering appropriate actions.

-Each agent on the network has three internal variables: T{goal} , the date beyond which the agent is considered to be late; Arc, which indicates in which arc the agent is; and Abs, its position on the current arc in the network, which is incremented as it progresses.
+Each agent moving on the network has three internal variables: T{goal} , the date beyond which the agent is considered to be late; Arc, which indicates in which arc the agent is; and Abs, its position on the current arc in the network, which is incremented as it progresses.